TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Events/Events/Frontend/ModifyHrefLangTagsEvent.rst

 The class :php:`TYPO3\CMS\Seo\HrefLang\HrefLangGenerator` has been refactored to be a listener (identifier 'typo3-seo/hreflangGenerator') to the newly introduced event.
-This way the system extension seo still provides hreflang tags but it is now possible to simply register after or instead of the implementation.
+This way the system extension seo still provides hreflang tags but it is now possible to register after or instead of the implementation.

 Example